mori-b/aioconnectors/README.md

 *<a href="#cli">7.Command line interface management tools</a>*
 *<a href="#testing">8.Testing tools</a>*
 *<a href="#chat">9.Embedded chat</a>*
+*<a href="#containers">Containers</a>*
 *<a href="#windows">Windows</a>*

 <a name="features"></a>
 ## FEATURES

-aioconnectors is an easy to set up broker that works on Unix like systems.
+aioconnectors is an easy to set up message broker that works on Unix like systems.
 Requirements are : Python >= 3.6, and openssl installed.
 It provides transfer of messages and files, optional authentication and encryption, persistence in case of connection loss.
 It is a point to point broker built on the client/server model, but both peers can push messages.
 It can also be easily configured as a publish/subscribe broker.
 Based on asyncio, message sending and receiving are asynchronous, either independent or with the option to wait asynchronously for a response.